pessini/moby-bikes/README.md

 ### In a nutshell (TL:DR)

-- **Data Pipeline** - Pull data from APIs and dump it into a AWS S3 bucket.
-Read files from S3 and store them in a MYSQL database.
+- **Data Pipeline** - Pulls data from APIs and dumps it into an AWS S3 bucket.
+Reads files from S3 and stores them in a MYSQL database.

 - **Minimum Viable Product (MVP)** - A web app displaying a few business metrics and charts.